top of page

 • Jerky

 This isn’t to sh*t on the cafe car though, because you need to have that onboard and they are super helpful for the last couple meals on those super-long train rides when you just want a hot meal.
-More info about the specifics of the cafe car are in the next section of this article.
+More info about the specifics of what the cafe car offers are in the next section below.
 The point is that you should absolutely use a food bag as one of your personal/carry-on items when you board a train that is any longer than 6 hours.
 At least that way, you won’t be forced to spend money in the cafe car when you get hungry.

 During our month-long train trip, we saw a few people bringing on tiny coolers as a carry-on, and we thought that was super smart!
 After our trip, we purchased a soft, collapsible cooler to use as a beer cooler for camping, but we realize now that it would have been perfect for our train trip too.
 Do yourself a favor and get one, plus a couple of freezer packs, and you’ll be golden on the trains.

-Cafe Car Food in Coach on Amtrak
+Cafe Car Food on Amtrak

 However, the food… well, let’s just say it’s not great.
 It will get the job done when you’re hungry, but think of it more like a concession stand instead of a cafe.
 All of the hot food is simply reheated in a microwave to order; there is no kitchen.